xDAREY/xDAREY/README.md

 <h3 align="center">  🇳🇬 🇳🇬 </h3>

 * I am Dare👋.
 I enjoy building Mobile apps.
-I started out as an Android developer and then transitioned into a Flutter developer.
+I started out as a Native Android Developer and then transitioned into a Flutter Developer.

 * I am very comfortable with the Flutter framework and Dart SDK.
 I am also very proficient in Java and XML seeing as these were the languages I started out with.